Attribute Metadata

 (editable as) a percentage when held by an Annotation.
 Or a status

-can have different read/write permissions based on another
+Attribute can have different read/write permissions based on another

-.
+Attribute held by the same target Node.
 In a way, in those scenarios,

-one might consider those are actually two different Attribute
+one might consider those are actually two different Attribute definitions

 that share the same key.
 Thus, attempting to create an AttributeMetadata

-by key only will be ambiguous.
+that matches such Attributes by key only will be ambiguous.

-To solve this, an AttributeMetadata
+To solve this, an AttributeMetadata can match an Attribute not only by

 user-defined SmartShape QL function.
 If (the key matches and) the function

-matches and its definition is
+returns true, then the AttributeMetadata matches and its definition is

 applied.

-For example, the following smartshape-cli
+For example, the following smartshape-cli command will create an

-AttributeMetadata
+AttributeMetadata matching Attributes:

 - with the

-key - and held by a
+statuskey - and held by a

 Complex scenarios and lifecycles can be implemented using this feature.

-Let's consider a use case with the two following Attributes
+Let's consider a use case with the two following Attributes:

-The catch here is to make sure defect
+The catch here is to make sure defect will be defined as editable only

-if the value of status
+if the value of status is equal to the broken string.
+This is achieved

-with the right SmartShape QL function:
+by matching the defect Attribute with the right SmartShape QL function:

 # define the `status` attribute editor